Alignak-monitoring/alignak/doc/source/07_advanced/distributed.rst

   * :ref:`The packs aggregations into scheduler configurations <advanced/distributed#the_packs_aggregations_into_scheduler_configurations>`
   * :ref:`The configurations sending to satellites <advanced/distributed#the_configurations_sending_to_satellites>`

-Shinken is able to cut the user configuration into parts and dispatch it to the schedulers.
-The load balancing is done automatically: the administrator does not need to remember which host is linked with another one to create packs, Shinken does it for him.
+Alignak is able to cut the user configuration into parts and dispatch it to the schedulers.
+The load balancing is done automatically: the administrator does not need to remember which host is linked with another one to create packs, Alignak does it for him.

 The dispatch is a host-based one: that means that all services of a host will be in the same scheduler as this host.
-The major advantage of Shinken is the ability to create independent configurations: an element of a configuration will not have to call an element of another pack.
-That means that the administrator does not need to know all relations among elements like parents, hostdependencies or service dependencies: Shinken is able to look at these relations and put these related elements into the same packs.
+The major advantage of Alignak is the ability to create independent configurations: an element of a configuration will not have to call an element of another pack.
+That means that the administrator does not need to know all relations among elements like parents, hostdependencies or service dependencies: Alignak is able to look at these relations and put these related elements into the same packs.

 This action is done in two parts: